Ginny Howsam Friedman’s muse is Mother Nature. Nature found in the Hudson Valley and the parks in the Bronx feed her abstract landscape paintings.

 Taking off from a memory or an observation, Friedman puts down the refined and the raw on paper and canvas with oil, oil stick, charcoal, graphite and stabilo.
 When caught between decision-making and the unexpected processes that happen, she tries to let both live in the work.

 Some of the images are ghosts of earlier passages.
 These phantom presences are a mysterious yet visible record of decisions and changes made during the making of a painting.

-I want a visceral take on nature.
-My eyes crave texture and energy.
-My soul wants color.
-I like to see the mark of my hand on the image.
-Gestures make the surface come alive.
+Friedman wants a visceral take on nature.
+Her eyes crave texture and energy while her soul wants color.
+She likes to see the deliberate mark of her hand on the image.